fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/rpg/tutorial-1/tutorial-part-1.md

 ![player on level](player_on_level.png)

 Now all you need to do is to click on the green `>` button and run the game.
+"Production" build could be created by running `cargo run --package executor --release`.

 ## Conclusion